 According to the Pan American Health Organization (PAHO) age, family history, race or ethnic background are among the main non-modifiable risk factors for CRC, but diet, physical activity, weight, smoking, and alcohol consumption are risk factors that you can control and reduce your risk for cancer.

-There are two types of fecal occult blood tests: the guaiac-based FOBT is proved by the doctor’s office or a lab and done at home.
+There are two types of fecal occult blood tests: the guaiac-based FOBT is provided by the doctor’s office or a lab and done at home.
 The stool sample is placed on a test card and if it changes color it means there is blood in the stool and you need further testing…like…a colonoscopy.

 The fecal immunochemical test (FIT) screens for hidden blood in the stool, which can be an early sign of cancer, but it’s not a diagnostic test and only detects blood from the lower intestine.
 If it comes out positive, the doctor will want to perform additional tests, including… a colonoscopy.